 Parmentier also worked the royal court, eventually convincing the king to give potatoes royal endorsement by wearing a potato flower on his lapel.
-Parmentier staged swank dinners that featured potato courses, to ensure that the potato wasn’t seen as solely the food of the poor.
+He staged swank dinners comprised entirely of potato courses—potatoes weren’t simply the food of the poor.
 The potato further insinuated itself when it helped many French citizens not starve to death during a 1785 famine.
 Then, in 1789, Parmentier published his magnum opus: “Treaty on the cultivation and the use of potato, spud and Jerusalem artichoke.”
 The French never looked back.

 A true man of letters, Parmentier’s contributions to society were not entirely tuberous.
-He pioneered methods for extracting sugar from sugar beets, examined wheat rot, studied breadmaking (see e.g., his 1777 paper “Recommendation to good urban and rural housewives on the best manner to bake bread”), implemented one of the first smallpox vaccination systems, and, it’s said, “took an active part in recommending economical soups” (i.e., he opened soup kitchens).
+He pioneered methods for extracting sugar from sugar beets, examined wheat rot, studied breadmaking (e.g., a 1777 paper “Recommendation to good urban and rural housewives on the best manner to bake bread”), implemented one of the first smallpox vaccination systems, and, it’s said, “took an active part in recommending economical soups.”
 In his own words: “The potatoe has now none but friends, even in those districts from which the spirit of system and of contradiction seemed to have banished it for ever.”
 A bit more on Parmentier here and here.

-Of course, France wouldn’t have been able to outlaw the potato, nor feared it so, if it hadn’t been cultivated for centuries by the Inca, where it was a central crop and from where it was plundered and brought to Europe.
-The potato, it turns out, played a significant historical role, and I cannot recommend strongly enough that you read this article about the potato’s influence on the course of world history.
-It is a phenomenal excerpt from Charles Mann’s 1493, which I very much look forward to reading.
-And if you have not already, I give an Ebert-style two thumbs way up to 1491.
+France wouldn’t have been able to outlaw the potato, nor feared it so, if it hadn’t been cultivated for centuries by the Inca, for whom it was a central crop and from whom it was plundered and brought to Europe.
+The potato, it turns out, played a significant historical role—I cannot recommend strongly enough that you read this article about the potato’s influence on the course of world history, a phenomenal excerpt from Charles Mann’s 1493.
+And if you have not already, an Ebert-style two thumbs way up to 1491.